Mail222/awesome-hacktop-daily/README.md

 💽 = Open Source, **click** the icon to open the repo!

-💸 = Freeware, the software is propreitary 😭 but free!
+💸 = The software is propreitary 😭 but free!

 📝 = List, a link that will usually go to another site